 A Guest Opinion

 El 15 de junio de 2013.
 Hola.
 The following Guest opinion was written by a San Francisco resident.
 I’ve only done slight editing and removed the names of specific people and businesses we don’t want on our site.
-Chau.—rosa barrio
+Chau.—el barrio rosa

 Hello pink barrio,